PatrickStotz/mapping_101/README.md

 #### Map of a specific region
 - http://projectionwizard.org/ -> Then add as custom projection in QGIS

+### Non-destructive display of data using filters

 ## Chapter 5: Answering spatial questions (15 min)
 *Table join, spatial join, buffer*

-Beispiele könnten sein:
-- Zensus Raster -> wie viele Menschen sind von X betroffen
-- Wieviele Ärzte in irgendeinem Bereich
-- Objekte finden auf die “etwas “ zutrifft
+Many people use QGIS to create good-looking static maps.
+But every user should be mindful that geographic INFORMATIONS systems like QGIS are primarily designed to provide answers to questions about spatial information.
+In the following we will address and solve these questions in a few small examples:

+### How many people are affected by an evacuation?

+### How many surveillance cameras are there in Berlin's government district?